jamesrharwood/equator-guidelines-website/guideline_repos/squire/items/16_limitations.md

 title: "16.
 Limitations"
 checklist:
     text: |
-        A.  Limits to the generalisability of the work.
+        16a.
+Limits to the generalisability of the work.

-        B.  Factors that might have limited internal validity such as confounding, bias, or imprecision in the design, methods, measurement, or analysis.
+        16b.
+Factors that might have limited internal validity such as confounding, bias, or imprecision in the design, methods, measurement, or analysis.

-        C.  Efforts made to minimise and adjust for limitations.
+        16c.
+Efforts made to minimise and adjust for limitations.

 ---